amdp/cooperacynuxt/etc/learningGame/Level 1 - Third Final Challenge.md

 Copy the `'dumbenv'` file from the `'/etc'` folder to the root of the project, rename it to `'.env'` and edit it according to its suggestions.

-Then copy the `'static'` folder from the `'/etc'` folder to the root of the project
+Then copy the `'image'` folder from the `'/etc'` folder to the `'/static/assets/'` folder of the project

 Finally, to start the repo, run: ‘npm run dev‘: it will run nuxt in development mode.